Every report. Every suburb. One search.

 Building report

 PDF only.
-Stored locally on this device for the MVP.
+Stored on this device.

 LIM